 7: Chhukung—Imja Tse (Island) Peak Base Camp (4,970 m)

-Today, the trail leads us to Island Peak Base Camp, where we set up our tent to spend a night at the shore of Imja lake, a beautiful and great sight of Nuptse and Lhotse Ridge.
+Today, the trail leads us to Island Peak Base Camp.
+We set up our tent to spend a night.
+You will also have a beautiful sight of Lhotse and Nuptse from here.
 We also prepare here all the climbing gear for the summit.

 8: Base Camp – Imja Tse Peak High Camp (Iceland) (5,600 m).